alan-turing-institute/data-safe-haven/processes/provider-overview.md

 For software that requires admin rights to install:

-In **install mode** A virtual machine is created outside of the secure environment.
+In **install mode**, a virtual machine is created outside of the secure environment.
 The user has administrator privileges on the machine and can install any software necessary from the open internet.
 There is no access to the secure data during this process.

 In **analysis mode**, the VM image is moved into the secure environment where internet access is disabled.